-The objective of this step is to automatically build the classification rules that can be used to predict the LUCODE of a CROME cell, given its associated monthly radar backscattering coefficient values.
+The objective of this step is to automatically build the classification rules that can be used to predict the LUCODE of a CROME cell, given its associated weekly radar backscatter coefficient values and the multispectral values.

 This work uses the Random Forest classification technique, a supervised machine learning approach, available in the R application.
-The unique advantage of Random Forest classification is that given a large number of ground truth points, it is able to perform robust cross-validation internally by generating numerous decision trees.
+The unique advantage of Random Forest classification is that given a large number of ground truth points, it is able to perform robust cross-validation internally by generating numerous decision trees using a subsample of the training data for each tree using a technique called bagging (bootstrap aggregation).
+Furthermore, the Random Forest classifier estimates the variable importance and calculates the probability of each feature (e.g. hexagon cell) belonging to a specific class / LUCODE by taking advantage of the majority voting strategy.

 The training process involves randomly combining input variables and deriving a permutation of input variables that provides the most instances of accurate match between the known LUCODE and a predicted LUCODE.
-The software internally uses 2/3rds of the input variables for developing and training the ruleset, and the remaining 1/3rd for testing the classification.
+The software internally uses 2/3rds of the input variables for developing and training the ruleset, and the remaining 1/3rd for testing the classification, using the out-of-bag (OOB) error.